Vertical gardens are an amazing way to beautify walls and any type of small space for that matter – inside or out.

 6. Use the ceiling of your garden rooms

 Garden rooms are there to be beautiful and practical too, if yours is small but needs a little more greenery to help the inside better reflect the view outdoors, hoist your vertical garden up and let those plants dangle down from the ceiling.
+It's a really simple but gorgeous garden room idea.

 7. Let yours double up as garden screening

 Growing vertically is one of the most natural garden screening ideas around.
 Keep yours both practical and beautiful by maxing out on drama with big evergreens.
-The silver foliage of lamium lifts the green hues from ferns in this soil-based system living wall designed by Kate Gould.
+The silver foliage of Lamium lifts the green hues from ferns in this soil-based system living wall designed by Kate Gould.

 8. Plant up a ladder